 I finally have photographic evidence that my teeth are really, really improving.
 I took my daughters to a function last week at which there was a professional photographer taking photos.
 Usually in such situations I just do my usual closed mouth, tight lipped, teeth concealing smile.
 However, this was a woman photographer and she was fierce!
 There was no way she was going to accept anything less than a full on toothy, Hollywood smile.
 So, in the interests of leaving there in one piece I went for it.

-My orthodontist’s suggestions for caring for your aligners involved cleaning them with a soft toothbrush and water (but no toothpaste) and soaking them daily in a solution of 1/10 parts bleach and water.
-However, I am squeamish about chemicals, and more importantly I suffer from crohns disease, so the last thing I would ever do is put something in my mouth that might trigger a flare up of my illness.
+My orthodontist’s suggestions for cleaning Invisalign involved cleaning them with a soft toothbrush and water (but no toothpaste) and soaking them daily in a solution of 1/10 parts bleach and water.
+However, I am squeamish about chemicals, and more importantly I suffer from Crohn’s disease, so the last thing I would ever do is put something in my mouth that might trigger a flare up of my illness.
 Not only that, I think the bleachy smell alone is enough to put me off- I don’t want to give myself excuses not to wear them.

 Firstly, and I think this is crucial, I don’t ever eat or drink anything except water whilst wearing my aligners.
 I am also absolutely fastidious about rinsing them under running water after I remove them from my mouth.
 Believe me, this is important -if you forget to do it by the time you come to reinsert them they are less than fragrant.

-Secondly before I put them back in I do the full brush, floss, rinse routine, almost without exception.
+Secondly, before I put them back in I do the full brush, floss, rinse routine, almost without exception.
 The only times I haven’t been able to do this because I have forgotten my toothbrush I have at least flushed my mouth thoroughly with water before putting them back in, and then taken them out and brushed as soon as I get the chance.
 I do notice when I do this that they have a very slight smell- personally, I don’t think it is ideal, even though my ortho’s assistant says she does it all the time.
+As well as brushing and flossing my teeth I also give the aligners a quick going over with the toothbrush before I re-insert them.
+There’s nothing worse than not cleaning Invisalign before you put them in your mouth.
+I have read of people using pre-pasted disposable toothbrushes for when they are out and about.
+I haven’t tried them, but you can find them here.

 Just thought I would write a quick post about teeth bleaching or whitening with Invisalign because I get a lot of queries about Invisalign whitening and how to whiten your teeth with Invisalign.
 You probably can’t tell from my previous photos, because, in truthfulness, I am embarrassed and only pick the best pictures, but my teeth are really quite yellow.